Resonanz/Rust-learning/egui-various.md

 The simplest method foradding a spinner widget is super simple.
 According to the docs, "If the size isn't set explicitly, the active style's `interact_size` is used."

-The second method is more complex
+The second method is more complex and adds a size through the constructor.

+The third method allocates space on the canvas I guess, then adds the widget.
 ```
 ui.spinner();

+ui.add(egui::Spinner::new().size(50.));

 ui.add_sized([50., 50.], egui::Spinner::new().size(50.));
 ```